open-mmlab/mmcv/docs/en/compatibility.md

 The OpenMMLab team released a new generation of training engine [MMEngine](https://github.com/open-mmlab/mmengine) at the World Artificial Intelligence Conference on September 1, 2022.
 It is a foundational library for training deep learning models.
 Compared with MMCV, it provides a universal and powerful runner, an open architecture with a more unified interface, and a more customizable training process.

-At the same time, MMCV released [2.x](https://github.com/open-mmlab/mmcv/tree/2.x) release candidate version and will release 2.x officially version on January 1, 2023.
+At the same time, MMCV released [2.x](https://github.com/open-mmlab/mmcv/tree/2.x) release candidate version and will release 2.x official version on January 1, 2023.
 In version 2.x, it has the following changes:

 (1) It removed the following components: